Social liberalism: United Kingdom

 The first notable implementation of social liberal policies occurred under the Liberal Party in Britain from 1906 until 1914.
 These initiatives became known as the Liberal welfare reforms.
 The main elements included pensions for poor older adults, and health, sickness, and unemployment insurance.
 These changes were accompanied by progressive taxation, particularly in the People's Budget of 1909.
 The old system of charity relying on the Poor Laws and supplemented by private charity, public cooperatives, and private insurance companies was in crisis, giving the state added impetus for reform.
 The Liberal Party caucus elected in 1906 also contained more professionals, including academics and journalists, sympathetic to social liberalism.
 The large business owners had mostly deserted the Liberals for the Conservatives, the latter becoming the favourite party for commercial interests.
 Both business interests and trade unions regularly opposed the reforms.
 Liberals most identified with these reforms were Prime Minister H. H. Asquith, John Maynard Keynes, David Lloyd George (especially as Chancellor of the Exchequer), and Winston Churchill (as President of the Board of Trade), in addition to the civil servant (and later Liberal MP) William Beveridge.

-Most of the social democratic parties in Europe (notably the British Labour Party) have taken on strong influences of social liberal ideology.
+Most of the social democratic parties in Europe (including the British Labour Party) have taken on strong influences of social liberal ideology.
 Despite Britain's two major parties coming from the traditions of socialism and conservatism, the most substantive political and economic debates of recent times were between social liberal and classical liberal concepts.